Tax on Lenders of Foreclosures, Repossessions, Voluntary Conveyances, and Bad Debts

 Reporting Foreclosures and Repossessions

-When property is acquired in a foreclosure or repossession or if it is abandoned, and the lender acquires legal title to the property, then the lender uses Form 1099-A, Acquisition or Abandonment of Secured Property to notify the IRS of the foreclosure sale price, amount, and whether the loan was recourse or nonrecourse.
-If the canceled debt exceeds $600, then it may be reported on Form 1099-C, Cancellation of Debt with information about the foreclosure or repossession.
-A Form 1099-A is sent both to the IRS and to the borrower when mortgage property is foreclosed or repossessed and the title transfers back to the lender.
-Real estate that was held for personal or business purposes is reported on Form 8949, Sales and Other Dispositions of Capital Assets and Schedule D, Capital Gains and Losses.
+When property is acquired in a foreclosure or repossession or if it is abandoned, and the lender acquires legal title to the property, the lender uses Form 1099-A, Acquisition or Abandonment of Secured Property to notify the IRS of the foreclosure sale price, amount, and whether the loan was recourse or nonrecourse.
+Canceled debt exceeding $600 may be reported on Form 1099-C, Cancellation of Debt with information about the foreclosure or repossession.
+Form 1099-A is sent both to the IRS and to the borrower when mortgage property is foreclosed or repossessed and the title transfers back to the lender.
+The sale of real estate held for personal or business purposes is reported on Form 8949, Sales and Other Dispositions of Capital Assets and Schedule D, Capital Gains and Losses.

-If the property is a principal residence, and if it can be excluded under the home sale exclusion rules, then the foreclosure or voluntary conveyance does not have to be reported.
+If the property is a principal residence, excludable under the home sale exclusion rules, the foreclosure or voluntary conveyance need not be reported if the gain is less than the home sale exclusion.
 Foreclosures and reconveyances of business property are reported on Form 4797, Sales of Business Property.
-If the debt on business real estate is restructured, then a solvent taxpayer may delay taxes on the restructuring by electing to reduce the basis of the depreciable property by the amount of the debt discharge.
+If the debt on business real estate is restructured, a solvent taxpayer may delay taxes on the restructuring by electing to reduce the basis of the depreciable property by the amount of the debt discharge.
 This election is made on Form 982, Reduction of Tax Attributes Due to Discharge of Indebtedness.